packagePFIM/PFIM/README.md

     - MultiplicativeAlgorithm/

 The Vignettes/ folder contains the two vignettes available on CRAN.

-To run all the scripts, simply copy these folders to your computer and execute the run_examples_PFIM.R script.
-Within this script, you need to specify the paths to the Design_Evaluation and Design_Optimization directories.

 The folder documentation/ folder contains the complete documentation for all methods and classes included in the package.